 The remaining modules are less likely to drive new talent management system purchases as standalone options, although potential customers typically start with two or three of the core modules bulleted above with the intention of building out a suite.

 In general, here are the key differentiating traits you should look for in each module:

 Recruiting and talent acquisition: For talent acquisition, focus on skills assessments at the time of interview and social outreach.
-Determining applicant skills before the time of hire as opposed to simply trusting a pat interview answer or résumé entry will result in stronger employees.
-Likewise, if your company can use trusted social networks and collect social referrals through its recruiting technology, it will be easier to find qualified applicants.
+Determining applicant skills before the time of hire, as opposed to simply trusting a pat interview answer or resume entry, will result in stronger employees.
+Likewise, if your company can use trusted social networks and collect social referrals through its recruiting technology, it will be easier to find qualified candidates.

-Corporate collaboration: Social collaboration functions can seem like duplicates of existing social platforms such as Yammer and Jive, or communications systems such as Cisco and Avaya.
-Buyers should focus on the differentiation between collaboration tools within talent management suites compared to existing in-house systems.
+Corporate collaboration: Social collaboration functions can seem like duplicates of existing social platforms, such as Yammer and Jive, or communications systems, such as Cisco and Avaya.
+Buyers should focus on the differentiation between collaboration tools within talent management suites -- including features for measuring and improving employee engagement -- compared to existing in-house systems.

 Compensation management: Compensation management is becoming increasingly difficult as variable compensation, contingent labor and alternative compensation methods become increasingly popular both in sales and in other customer-facing roles.
 To fully support these use cases, an organization might need to engage a vendor that specifically supports sales performance management to gain the flexibility needed to manage compensation effectively.

 Performance management: Performance management can run the gamut from basic goal management and the tracking of annual reviews to near-continuous coaching that provides contextual reinforcement from social and gamification-related communications.
 Depending on your company's desired model for tracking performance, you might need to customize performance management software to track desired objectives and to integrate collected data with corporate performance management systems and other enterprise data sources.